m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 # Content Distribution

 ## The Web and Caching
-In this lesson we’ll talk about the web and how web caches can improve web performance.
+In this lesson we'll talk about the web and how web caches can improve web performance.

 We will study the **Hypertext Transfer Protocol** (HTTP), which is an application-level protocol to transfer web content.

-It’s the protocol that our web browser use to request web pages.
+It's the protocol that our web browser use to request web pages.
 The browser, an HTTP client, sends a request to a server asking for web content, and the server responds with the content, often encoded in text.

 The server usually maintains no information about past client requests: it is *stateless*.